 I asked my mom to list off all the trends from the '80s that she thought I might still be into today.
-Some of the styles that made her list quickly got cut from mine including sweatbands, colored plastic beads, and a few others I'd rather not mention.
+Some of the styles that made her list quickly got cut from mine, including sweatbands, colored plastic beads, and a few others I'd rather not mention.
 But as for the rest of her selects, I'd say they are pretty spot-on.
-Ahead, shop out nine of the '80s fashion trends my mom wore back in the day—the ones that are still somehow cool in 2018.
+Ahead, shop nine of the '80s fashion trends my mom wore back in the day—the ones that are still somehow cool in 2022.

 "Shoulder pads and boxy shoulders, in general, were the staple of the '80s, and I was totally okay with that.
 The structure they gave a shirt or blazer was the look you had to have.
 I think they are weirdly flattering, as they make your shoulders wider than your hips, which is never a bad thing.
 If you threw on a blazer with shoulder pads over a dress or any bottom, you knew you were good to go."

 Here are my mom and my aunt in their jumpsuits and oversize belts.

 "Jumpsuits were my favorites in the '80s.
 They made getting dressed so easy, and I always felt so fashionable wearing them.
 I loved how tall they made me look too.
 The ones with big shoulder pads were even more flattering."